kirkhess/bibframe-use-case-tests/cases/holdings201310-1.md

 ## label

-Bound With Example: Method A
+Bound With Example: Method A (simple)

 ## description